ska-sa/spead2/doc/perf.rst

 .. [#pstate2] https://www.phoronix.com/scan.php?page=article&item=linux-47-schedutil
 .. [#pstate3] https://www.phoronix.com/scan.php?page=news_item&px=Linux-4.4-CPUFreq-P-State-Gov

+The above all applies to UDP.
+For TCP, dropped packets are not a concern, and overly large buffers may actually be counter-productive as they do not fit in cache and lead to buffer-bloat.
+The simplest way to improve performance is to increase the packet size in the sender.

 Protocol design
 ---------------
 If you are designing a new SPEAD-based protocol, you have an opportunity to